albel727/Ogar/README.md

-# Ogar
+# Scala Ogar
-A fully functional open source Agar.io server implementation, written in Node.js.
+A fully functional open source Agar.io server implementation, written in Scala.
 Ogar is designed to be used with the latest Agar.io client.

 ### Official Website
 The official website for the Ogar Project is [ogarproject.com](http://ogarproject.com).
 You can register on our forums to chat with other Ogar users, get support, advertise your server, and more.